 Here at Genesis all our UPVC and Aluminium patio doors are fitted with multi-point locking systems as standard making them extremely secure.
 So, on top of style and practicality, you also get peace of mind that your home is safe too.
 Our doors are also highly energy efficient.
 You’ll soon feel the benefit from a warmer, safer home!

-In the Collection we have the UPVC Genesis Patio24 sliding patio doors which are the perfect match for our Genesis Flush Windows and create a beautifully authentic timber appearance.
-We also have the aluminium Genesis Warmcore Patio Doors.
+In the Collection we have the Genesis Patio24 uPVC patio doors which are the perfect match for our Genesis Flush Casement Windows and create a beautifully authentic timber appearance.
+We also have the aluminium Genesis Warmcore Aluminium Patio Doors.
 Our aluminium patio door systems are 25% more thermally efficient than traditional aluminium patio door systems.
 They also offer the stunning, streamlined style you expect from an aluminium patio door system.

 We also offer a selection of beautifully crafted French patio doors.
-For more information on our French doors, visit our sister company’s website, Bison Frames UK Ltd. And to speak to your nearest Genesis Registered Installer about Sliding Patio or French patio doors for your home, just click or tap the ‘Find Local Installers’ button at the top of this page and enter your postcode to get their details.
+For more information on our French doors.
+To speak to your nearest Genesis Registered Installer about Sliding Patio or French patio doors for your home, just click or tap the ‘Find Local Installers’ button at the top of this page and enter your postcode to get their details.